LeadDyno/leaddyno-docs-site/weebly.md

       LeadDyno.autoWatch();
     </script>

 where YOUR_PUBLIC_KEY is replaced with your public LeadDyno API key.
+Not sure what your public API key is?
+You can find it on your [LeadDyno tools page](https://app.leaddyno.com/tools).

-Follow the corresponding instructions for purchase tracking from our [installation page](installation.html).
+Follow the corresponding instructions for purchase tracking from our [installation page](installation.html#purchase_tracking).

 An installation using our Paypal integration is documented below: